 The union operation automatically eliminates duplicates.
 If all the duplicates are supposed to be retained, UNION ALL is used in place of UNION.

 INTERSECT Operation: This operation includes the tuples which are present in both of the relations.
 For example: To find the customers who have a loan as well as an account in the bank:

-EXCEPT Operation: This operation includes tuples that are present in one relation but should not be present in another relationship.
-For example: To find the customers who have an account but no loan at the bank:
+EXCEPT for Operation: This operation includes tuples that are present in one relationship but should not be present in another relationship.
+For example: To find customers who have an account but no loan at the bank:

 The Except operation automatically eliminates the duplicates.
-If all the duplicates are supposed to be retained, EXCEPT ALL is used at the place of EXCEPT.
+If all the duplicates are supposed to be retained, EXCEPT ALL is used in place of EXCEPT.

 42. What is an ALIAS command?

 Aliases are the temporary names given to a table or column for the purpose of a particular SQL query.
 It is used when the name of a column or table is used other than its original name, but the modified name is only temporary.

 - Aliases are created to make table or column names more readable.

 - The renaming is just a temporary change and the table name does not change in the original database.

 - Aliases are useful when table or column names are big or not very readable.